Plagiarism and Retraction

 - The findings have previously been published elsewhere without proper crossreferencing, permission, or justification (i.e., cases of redundant publication)

 - It reports unethical research

-- The mechanism of retraction follows the Retraction Guidelines of Committee on Publication Ethics (COPE) which can be accessed at https://publicationethics.org/files/retraction%20guidelines.pdf.
+- The retraction mechanism follows the Committee on Publication Ethics (COPE) guidelines, which can be accessed at https://publicationethics.org/files/retraction%20guidelines.pdf.